29 January 2019

 Visit Ol Pejeta Reserve and understand about this fantastic conservation success story.

-This is one of my favorite places in the Laikipia area.
+This is one of my favourite places in the Laikipia area.
 It is set on the side of the iconic rock kopje, giving you the most amazing views over the valley.
 Borana offers fantastic game drives as the conservation area boarders Lewa Conservation area; they have recently taken all fences down between them offering an enormous conservation area for animals to freely roam.
 Borana offers a homely and welcoming feel with thatched cottages in a traditional Kenyan style.
 The most perfect place for the more adventurous guest or active family.
 The riding here is wonderful as they have fantastic trails for mountain bikes and camels alike, they also offer fly camping, fishing and oh so much more.
 A brilliant afternoon activity is walking to ‘’Pride Rock’’ – the rock used when filming The Lion King and have drinks at the top as the sunsets.

 Walk to Pride Rock for sundowners!